chakaz/reflang/README.md

 # Reflang - Modern C++ reflection using libclang

 ## TL;DR
-Reflang is a reflection library & tool for modern C++
+**Reflang is a reflection library & tool for modern C++.**

+The tool parses your C++ code using libclang, then generates *human-readable* code around it to enable reflection.

+The library is extremely lightweight, containing utility interfaces, classes & functions.

+Reflang's library has no dependencies other than C++14 with STL.
+Reflang's tool's only other dependency is libclang (which is not required after code generation).

 ### Enums
-Lets say you have the following `enum`:
+Suppose you have the following `enum`:

 ```cpp
 	enum class MyEnum